 What makes a responsible adventure unique?

 How often do we say that we have visited a country while we have only seen a fraction of it in reality?
-In most cases, we have been to the highlights of the destinations, the attractions that are constantly shown and praised on social media and in travel stories.
+In most cases, we have been to the widely held highlights of the destinations, the attractions that are constantly shown and praised on social media and in travel stories.

-But what really allows us to get to know a country, and all of its particularities and customs is wandering off the fixed itineraries and entering the unknown.
+But what really allows us to get to know a country and all of its particularities and customs is wandering off the fixed itineraries and entering the unknown.

-So many local people, not only in Peru but also in many other tourist destinations, barely ever get in contact with tourists.
-While they don’t benefit from the sector at all, the countries’ touristic hubs almost start to lose their identity among all the visitors.
+So many local people, not only in Peru but also in many other tourist destinations globally, barely have direct contact with tourists.
+They don’t benefit from the sector at all and their country’s tourist hubs almost start to lose their identity among all the visitors.

 Off the beaten path tourism helps us tackle this problem and distribute positive outcomes from tourism in a more balanced way over the whole country.

 That is what we are committed to at RESPONSible Travel Peru.
 And not to forget, this does not only help local communities, it also protects our planet’s nature by avoiding overtourism in fragile ecosystems, something that causes more damage than many appreciate.

 At RESPONS, a long journey awaits us before we’ll reach our set goals.
 However, we are proud to be among the pioneers, spreading tourism to the most remote areas of Peru.